On the number of ordinary lines determined by sets in complex space: Proofs of Theorems and

 \end{proof}

 We are now ready to prove Theorem~\ref{th:higherdim}.
-For convenience, we state the theorem again. \begin{reptheorem}{th:higherdim} There exists a positive integer $n_0$ such that the following holds.
-Let $\V$ be a set of $n \geq n_0$ points in $\CC^4$ with at most $\frac{2}{3} n$ points contained in any 3 dimensional affine subspace.
+For convenience, we state the theorem again. \begin{reptheorem}{th:higherdim} There exists an absolute constant $c^\prime > 0$ and a positive integer $n_0$ such that the following holds.
+Let $\V$ be a set of $n \geq n_0$ points in $\CC^4$ with at most $\frac{1}{2} n$ points contained in any three dimensional affine subspace.
 Then

-\end{reptheorem} \begin{proof} The basic idea of the proof uses the following algorithm: We use Corollary~\ref{th:eitherorgap1.8} to find a point with a large number of ordinary lines, ``prune'' this point, and then repeat this on the smaller set of points.
+\end{reptheorem} \begin{proof} The basic idea of the proof uses the following algorithm: We use Corollary~\ref{th:eitherorgap1.8} to find a point incident to a large number of ordinary lines, ``prune'' this point, and then repeat this on the smaller set of points.
 We stop when either we can not find such a point, in which case Corollary~\ref{th:eitherorgap1.8} guarantees a large number of ordinary lines, or when we have accumulated enough ordinary lines.

 Consider the following algorithm: